sverweij/mscgen_js/src/script/README.md

   - American spelling (e.g. textcolor and textcolour both translate to the attribute "textcolor")
   - "true" and "false" as values for booleans
-- If it's not in the input, it's not in the output - The parser does not generate "default values" for objects whose pendant was not available in the input.
+- /If it's not in the input, it's not in the output/ - The parser does not generate "default values" for objects whose pendant was not available in the input.
 - The order of attributes within objects is not guaranteed.